levelupcc/level-up/_pages/curriculum/planning-sessions-using-adids/preparing-sessions-using-adids.md

 ---
 layout: content-page
-title: Preparing Sessions Using ADIDS
+title: "How-To: Preparing Sessions Using ADIDS"
 author: CC
-summary: How can trainers build LevelUp training sessions into their agendas, or even begin to create new session modules using ADIDS that are based on their own experience?
-This resource explains how ADIDS lends itself to a more flexible agenda design experience.
+summary: "How can trainers build LevelUp training sessions into their agendas, or even begin to create new session modules using ADIDS that are based on their own experience?
+This resource explains how ADIDS lends itself to a more flexible agenda design experience."
 date: 2016-03
 permalink: /curriculum/preparing-sessions-using-adids/
-breadcrumb: Preparing Sessions Using ADIDS
+breadcrumb: "How-To: Preparing Sessions Using ADIDS"
 parent: Curriculum
 weight: 3.4
 ---